 Command Spouse Leadership Course (virtual and in-person)

 6th District UPFRP Support Personnel

-Single Marine Program (SMP) Representative: As a part of the 6th District family, single Marines are included in the UPFRP.
-The SMP rep provides resources and opportunities available to the single Marines within the District.
+Single Marine Program (SMP) Representative: Provides resources and opportunities available to the single Marines within the District.

 RS Family Readiness Volunteers: Appointed volunteers are needed!
-To become a volunteer, complete the Volunteer Application and Volunteer Agreement.
-Submit both forms to your URC.
-Contact the DRC for the required trainings.
+Contact the DRC or your URC for details.